JChristensen/movingAvg/README.md

 ### getAvg()
 ##### Description
 Returns the current moving average value without adding a new reading.

+**Caution:** If `getAvg()` is called before any data points (readings) are recorded, a divide-by-zero situation will occur, likely with unpredictable/undesirable results.
+To instead have `getAvg()` return a value of zero in this case, set the optional `avoidDivByZero` parameter in the [constructor](#movingavgint-interval-bool-avoiddivbyzerofalse) to `true`.
+Note that this may require the caller to implement additional logic to differentiate between a "no data" situation and one where the average is actually zero.
 ##### Syntax
 `getAvg();`
 ##### Parameters